OctopusDeploy/blog/blog/2024-12/the-state-of-deployments-to-kubernetes-in-octopus/index.md

 Finally, what if our 500 microservices run across multiple clusters?
 For instance, we might have a dedicated cluster for each customer or branch.
 In this scenario, we can expect to frequently provision new clusters and want each new cluster to have the latest versions of the microservices immediately upon creation.

 To streamline this process, the first step is to add a Kubernetes agent during the cluster provisioning.
+This could be achieved with any IaC tool like Terraform.
 Once the agent is installed, it will automatically register the cluster with Octopus.

 You can also configure deployment target triggers to initiate deployments to a target as soon as it becomes available.
 This eliminates the need for manual intervention after adding a new cluster.
-With Octopus, it’s possible to install all necessary system applications (cluster bootstrapping) as well as any software you want to run on the cluster.
+With Octopus, it’s possible to install all necessary system applications as well as any software you want to run on the cluster as soon as it comes online.
+So cluster bootstrapping can be fully automated with Octopus.

 ## What’s coming in 2025?

 2025 is poised to be an exciting year for Kubernetes in Octopus.
 Currently, we are focusing on a major enhancement: [Kubernetes Live Status](https://roadmap.octopus.com/c/122-kubernetes-live-object-status).
 With this feature, Octopus will continuously monitor deployed objects even after deployment, providing real-time insights into the health of your applications directly on the Octopus dashboard.
-Additionally, Octopus will notify you if the cluster configuration drifts from what was deployed with a release.
+Additionally, Octopus will show you if the cluster configuration drifts from what was deployed with a release.
 You will also have access to details about objects, events, and logs.

 We are also developing [manifest inspection](https://roadmap.octopus.com/c/144-kubernetes-manifest-inspection).
-This feature will complement the live status by allowing users to view and compare YAML manifests for all deployed objects.
+This feature will complement the live status by allowing users to view and compare the desired manifests for all deployed objects.

 Together, these improvements will equip you with a robust toolset for deployment verification and troubleshooting in Octopus.